 Modern electronic navigation systems have software installed that can output positions in a variety of datums, eliminating the necessity for applying corrections.
-All electronic charts produced by NIMA are compiled on WGS and are not subject to datum shift problems as long as the GPS receiver is outputting WGS position data to the display system.
+All electronic charts produced by NGA are compiled on WGS and are not subject to datum shift problems as long as the GPS receiver is outputting WGS position data to the display system.
 The same is true for NOAA charts of the U.S., which are compiled on NAD 83 datum, very closely related to WGS.
-GPS receivers, including the WRN-6, default to WGS, so that no action is necessary to use any U.S.-produced electronic charts.
+GPS receivers default to WGS, so that no action is necessary to use any U.S.-produced electronic charts.

 To automate datum conversions, a number of datum transformation software programs have been written that will convert from any known datum to any other, in any location.
-MADTRAN and GEOTRANS-2 are two such programs.
+MSPGEOTRANS is such a program.
 The amount of datum shift between two different datums is not linear.
 That is, the amount of shift is a function of the position of the observer, which must be specified for the shift to be computed.
 Varying differences of latitude and longitude between two different datums will be noted as one's location changes.

-There are still a few NIMA-produced paper charts, and a number of charts from other countries, based on datums other than WGS.
-If the datum of these charts is noted in the title block of the chart, the WRN-6 and most other GPS receivers can be set to output position data in that datum, eliminating the datum shift problem.
+There are still a few NGA-produced paper charts, and a number of charts from other countries, based on datums other than WGS.
+If the datum of these charts is noted in the title block of the chart, most GPS receivers can be set to output position data in that datum, eliminating the datum shift problem.
 If the datum is not listed, extreme caution is necessary.
 An offset can sometimes be established if the ship's actual position can be determined with sufficient accuracy, and this offset applied to GPS positions in the local area.
 But remember that since a datum shift is not linear, this offset is only applicable locally.